This policy is effective from 20th September 2021.

 When you are using the Advice Scotland site, you can make comments on blogs and pages.
 If you make comments you will be asked to provide your name and email address, as comments cannot be anonymous.
 This is to prevent abuse and trolling.
 All comments are held for moderation once submitted.
 We will be able to see your name, and email address, but only your name will be published.

-Where you wish to delete any comments or have them removed, you can contact me at firstname.lastname@example.org and I will delete your information and confirm this in writing to you.
+Where you wish to delete any comments or have them removed, you can contact us at firstname.lastname@example.org.
+We will then delete your information and confirm this in writing to you.

 Information we collect on you